Kitware/ParaView/Web/Documentation/guides/ubuntu_14_04/README.md

 ## Setting up the ParaViewWeb Web Site

-You can download the documentation of ParaView here: http://paraview.org/paraview/resources/software.php And download the ParaView-API-docs-v4.1.zip file or any newer version.
+You can download the documentation of ParaView [here](http://paraview.org/paraview/resources/software.php) And download the ParaView-API-docs-v4.1.zip file or any newer version.

 By uncompressing that file, you should get something like that: